docusign/native-ios-sdk/support-files/Integration-Troubleshooting.md

 ### Root cause:

 * Invalid binary file: `DocuSignSDK.framework/DocuSignSDK`
-  * In projects with symbol missing issue, `DocuSignSDK` binary file size is in a few KB.
+  * In projects with missing symbol issues, `DocuSignSDK` binary file size is in a few KB.
   * `DocuSignSDK` binary file under the framework directory isn't getting fetched correctly via the CocoaPods `pod install`.
-Correct `DocuSignSDK` binary is over 100MB, for example, the correct binary size as of `v2.2.5` is `105.8MB`.
+Correct `DocuSignSDK` binary is over 100MB.
+For example, the correct binary size as of `v2.2.5` is `105.8MB`.

 ![Valid DocuSign SDK binary file - Screenshot](docusignsdk-binary-via-pods.png)